ataur-rk25/bs_functional_onboarding/users/readme.txt

-Description: User Management with CRUD operations
-On first time loading the site, User table with a user admin is created by default.
+Description: User and File Management with CRUD operations On first time loading the site, User table with a user admin is created by default.
 Admin login details:
 username: admin